 14 days to first reported.
 Target is greater than or equal to 90%, within tolerance = 75% - 90% reported in 14 days.

-Targets for reporting are predominantly met but of note is some more complex haematopathology and urology cases may require additional work e.g. immunohistochemistry and this does add to reporting times.
+Targets for reporting are predominantly met but of note is some more complex haematopathology and urology cases may require additional work e.g. immunohistochemistry or molecular pathology and this does add to reporting times for complex cases.